sebastian-neubauer-by/sebastian-neubauer-by.github.io/docs/workshop-walkthrough.md

     }
     ```

-Now, a very last thing is missing, we still trigger the workflow manually...but we wwanted to run the workflow
+Now, a very last thing is missing, we still trigger the workflow manually...but we wanted to run the workflow
 based on a trigger every minute.

 If you have a look at the global pro-code spec, you will find this section called "triggers"